 No stakes included to prevent the ladder from moving around when laid on the ground.

 20 feet long.
 Carrying bag included.
 Easy to pack and unpack.
 Flat plastic rungs that can be adjusted.
 Durable and lightweight.
 Good value for the money.

 Some users have complained about the rungs being improperly spaced out upon arrival.

-Available in 15' and 30' lengths.
+Available in 15- and 30-foot lengths.
 Carrying bag and stakes included.
 Durable nylon straps with flat plastic rungs.
 Reasonably priced for what you get.
-Doesn't tangled when folded up.
+Doesn't tangle when folded up.

 Some feel the rungs are too narrow and too close together.

-Comes in 8', 14' and 20' lengths.
+Comes in 8-, 14-, and 20-foot lengths.
 Simple to set up and use.
 Drawstring storage bag included.
 Won't tangle or trip you up.
 Stakes included to hold the ladder in place.

 The storage bag is just large enough to fit the ladder and it can be difficult to stow away.